dahwild22/cs2400-arm-classwork-1/README.md

 5. [2d array](https://godbolt.org/z/Kr-Sn8)
    1. Port this code to VisUAL.
    2. How are nested `for` loops handled in assembly?
 Are they *"nested"* in assembly?
+      **Nested loops are handled by utilizing branch commands.
+If a condition is met, then we may branch to a specific location in assembly.
+For example, we can continue to allow a code to execute by branching to a differnet locatoin unless the condition is met.
+This means the code will only move past the branch once the condition is met, and we can make the condition anything we want.**
 6. [2d array with mul](https://godbolt.org/z/cHwSTR)
    1. Port this code to VisUAL.
 (It's the same as the previous but with multiplicatoin).
    2. Add your 32-bit unsigned integer multiplication algorithm as a subroutine and run the code.
 Verify its correctness.